ARCHIBALD QUINCY JONES, FAIA (1913-1979)

 1960 - The Ray Hommes Apartments, Country Club Addition, Las Vegas NV.
 Unbuilt.

-According to her daughter Nancy, "we called [it] the upside-down house, since the majority of the house was up the glass enclosed stairs - half way up there was a sliding door to the pool, continuing to the top of the stairs you would be in the dining/living room.
+1960 - The Ellis and Sarah Jane Lapin House, 12221 Benmore Terrace, Los Angeles CA. Designed with Frederick Emmons.
+According to Sarah Jane Lapin's daughter Nancy, "we called [it] the upside-down house, since the majority of the house was up the glass enclosed stairs - half way up there was a sliding door to the pool, continuing to the top of the stairs you would be in the dining/living room.
 Traveling north on Bundy Drive a small portion of Benmore was on the left.
 Our house came first.
 There was a driveway to the top of a small rise where two homes were built.
 We referred to the third spec house as "hanging over the side" of the driveway."
 Sold in 1997 to Jack and Leslie Kavanaugh.
 Altered in 1998.
 Gated; no access.
+Photos by Michael Locke.

 1960 - The Harlan Lee House, aka the Good Housekeeping Model House, 4965 Calvin Avenue, Tarzana CA. Part of the Royal Homes Subdivision.
 Lee was head of the development company.
 The subdivision comprised five homes including the model house.
 Built by the Shadow Hills Building Company.
 Sold to C. L. Kobrin.
 Sold to James E. Hanzlik.
 Sold in 1978 to Boris T. and Barabara Joy Subbotin.
 Deeded to the Subbotin Trust in 2000.
-Top photo by Michael Locke; rest by Boris Subbotin.
+Sold in 2021 to Helaina Properties LLC.
+Available for lease in 2021.
+Top photo by Michael Locke.

 1960 - The H. A. Shelton Apartments.
 Unbuilt.